ganbarodigital/ts-lib-media-types/README.md

 import { matchesContentType } from "@ganbarodigital/ts-lib-mediatype/lib/v1";

 // types used for parameters
-import { MediaType } from "@ganbarodigital/ts-lib-mediatype/lib/v1";
+import { ContentTypeOrMediaType } from "@ganbarodigital/ts-lib-mediatype/lib/v1";

 /**
  * Data guard.
 Returns `true` if your `input` matches any of the MediaTypes